-WEETH: And I and my wife ran a bookstore in our town of Abilene, Texas.
-In 1975, this man came walking in the store and said, I'd like to introduce myself.
+CHUCK WEETH: And I and my wife ran a bookstore in our town of Abilene, Texas.
+In 1975, this man came walking into the store and said, I'd like to introduce myself.
 I am Forrest Carter.

-WEETH: He wore a cowboy hat, blue jeans and had a mustache.
+BETTY WEETH: He wore a cowboy hat, blue jeans, and had a mustache.

-WEETH: He said he was Cherokee and he didn't have parents.
+CHUCK WEETH: He said he was Cherokee.
+And he didn't have parents.
 They died in a car wreck, as he told us.
 And he was raised by his grandparents back in Tennessee; no electricity, no running water.
 And I liked him.
 From the very start, I liked him.

-DAN CARTER: Forrest wanted to be a storyteller and so he started writing.
+GREENHAW: Forrest wanted to be a storyteller, and so he started writing.
 In 1973, he self-published the novel "Gone To Texas."

-My name is Dan Carter.
-I'm a historian and I'm writing a book on Asa Carter.
-He literally sends his novel out over the transom to a number of Hollywood people, including Clint Eastwood.
+DAN CARTER: My name is Dan Carter.
+I'm a historian, and I'm writing a book on Asa Carter.
+He literally sends his novel out over the transom, to a number of Hollywood people - including Clint Eastwood.
 Eastwood reads it and immediately likes it.
-And so, they sign a film agreement with Forrest Carter, as they know him, to produce what becomes the film "The Outlaw Josey Wales."
+And so they sign a film agreement with Forrest Carter, as they know him, to produce what becomes the film "The Outlaw Josey Wales."